RJR24/streaming-front/README.md

 ## Project Overview

-This full-stack project is a Netflix clone developed with the aim of showcasing my skills in web development.
+This full-stack project is a Netflix clone.
 It includes features like user authentication, movie categorization, user profiles, and admin functionalities.

 ### Frontend